How to Choose the Right Size Breast Flange

 Examples:

-• Using a Cimilre S6, measuring 14mm.
-Next size is a 16mm flange.
+• Using a Cimilre S6, measuring 14mm: Next size is 16mm flanges.

-• Using Elvie, measuring 16mm.
-Next size is the 17mm insert.
+• Using Elvie, measuring 16mm: You could try the 15mm or 17mm inserts.

-• Using a Medela PIS MaxFlow, measuring 18mm.
-Next size is the 21mm flange.
+• Using a Medela PIS MaxFlow, measuring 18mm: You could try the 18mm flanges.

-• Using a Spectra S2, measuring 14mm.
-Next size is the 16mm.
+• Using a Spectra S2, measuring 19mm: Next size is the 20mm flanges.

-• Using a Zomee Z2, measuring 20mm.
-Start by trying the 21mm.
-You could also try the 24mm.
+• Using a Willow, measuring 14mm: You could try the 13mm or 15mm inserts.

 Keep in mind, breasts are not identical.
 Each breast/nipple may require a different size flange.
 In fact, your flange size may even change throughout your pumping journey.
 Before you replace your pump parts, it’s a good idea to remeasure to confirm you are still using the correct size.